winstonDeGreef/Mechanica/content/special/ChX3_IntroSpecialRelativity.md

 $$\text{Space Ship observes impacting comet: } E_3 = (ct'_3,x'_3) = (0.567, 0)$$

-And as we by now kind of expected: indeed, then is Space Ship on the right side of the earth.
+And as we by now kind of expected: indeed, then is Space Ship on the right side of the Earth.
 What does $S$ say about this event?
 He receives the coordinates of $E3$ from $S'$ and plugs them in, in the inverse LT:

 $$ \begin{split}